 When seeking professional dental advice you are entering a relationship that relies heavily on trust.
 A sense of wrong can emerge when that trust is betrayed, or if your dental professional makes a mistake that leads to worsened symptoms.
 Long-term pain and discomfort can also arise from dental negligence, which can make it difficult to fulfil daily duties.
+In cases like these, you would be entitled to make a dental negligence claim against your dentist for compensation.

 Getting the compensation that you deserve can make all the difference to your life despite how daunting it can feel to make a claim against your dentist.
 We hope that by pursuing a claim, you will receive deserving financial compensation that can help you through the recovery process and help to support you in the future.